-- 1. "Quid pro quo" - A benefit is directly tied to an unwelcome sexual advance - Sexual harassment that involves a proposed exchange of actions - 2.
-Unwelcome conduct determined by a reasonable person to be so severe, pervasive, and objectively offensive that it effectively denies equal access to the College's education programs or activities - Gender-based sexual harassment - o Sexual Exploitation/Sexual Misconduct occurs when a student/employee takes nonconsensual or abusive sexual advantage of another. - Virtual sexual harassment
+1. "Quid pro quo"

+- A benefit is directly tied to an unwelcome sexual advance - Sexual harassment that involves a proposed exchange of actions - 2.
+Unwelcome conduct determined by a reasonable person to be so severe, pervasive, and objectively offensive that it effectively denies equal access to the College's education programs or activities (i.e., creates a Hostile Environment) - Gender-based sexual harassment - o Sexual Exploitation/Sexual Misconduct occurs when a student/employee takes nonconsensual or abusive sexual advantage of another. - Virtual sexual harassment